rtcniser/rtcniser.github.io/subpages/yantrikied2.md

 </center>
 <br>
  <p class="headings">Submission Process:</p>
 The process is plain and simple.
 Just fill the form and adhere to the theme.
-You can contact us if you need any help, but make sure to finish submit it by March 31.
+You can contact us if you need any help, but make sure to submit by March 31.
 <br>
 <br>
 <strong><em>Do surprise us!!!</em></strong>